NaomiRadke/DataEngineerCapstoneProject/README.md

 - OLAP / Star schema (fact and dimension tables)

 ### Run ETL to model the data
+On an AWS EMR Cluster and using Airflow for scheduling tasks
 - Extract data from source (e.g. postgres / s3)
 - Transform data (join tables together, change types, add new columns) and save it in parquet format in S3 as staging area
 - Load it into dimensional model (star schema --> fact and dimension tables)